michaeldonnelly/davinci-dtr/input/pagecontent/use_case.md

 It is possible to have a process where the focus is on the interaction with the EMR via an external application(s).
 Examples of external systems are administrative, payment, practice management, scheduling, and other applications.

 >If information is not available to the SMART on FHIR application, then the application will need to prompt the provider to enter the missing information.
-Ultimately, the solution is to provide greater integration (including possibly FHIR APIs) between the EMR and other supporting applications.
-(Quality measures may also require this type of integration)
+Ultimately, the solution is to provide greater integration (including possibly FHIR APIs) between the EMR and other supporting applications. (e.g. Quality measures may also require this type of integration)

->If Electronic Medical Record (EMR) is used in this IG it should be considered synonymous to EMR.
+>Also, if and when Electronic Medical Record (EMR) is used in this IG it should be considered synonymous to Electronic Health Record (EHR).

 #### DTR compliant SMART on FHIR app
 Within Documentation Templates and Rules (DTR), the SMART on FHIR app (or equivalent native EHR app) serves as a middleware layer easing payer and provider integrations.
 Specifically, the relatively low adoption of [CQL](https://cql.hl7.org//) and [FHIR](https://www.hl7.org/fhir/) by payers and providers can be eased through the use of a third-party "app".
 This functionality will enable DTR to gather documents and templates, retrieve FHIR resources from EMRs, and run rules to reduce the time involved in looking up documentation requirements.